 Those who fancy a bit more sneaking with their first-person shooter action might want to strap themselves into their headsets for Budget Cuts.
 The idea is that you are the sole human employee attempting to sneak or shoot their way past robots with revolvers.

 Your gun can also be used to teleport short distances, jumping on patrolling guards and watching gallons of oil splurging out of them after you yeet some office supplies into their eye sockets.
 Budget Cuts 2: Mission Insolvency is also worth checking out, but we have a soft spot for the first.

 If there’s one thing that separates Tetris Effect from countless other Tetris games, it’s the music and gorgeous particle effects.
 And if there’s one thing that separates Tetris Effect VR from its standard-issue counterpart, it’s the sense of performance that comes with it.

-Each level of Tetris Effect is based on a different track, with the rhythm represented by how swiftly the blocks fall.
-As the track progresses, you must react to the changing tempo, changing how quickly you place each tetromino to keep up with the music.
-It’s not just a case of keeping pace, though, as the beat reacts to every tetromino movement and placement, layering in new elements to the soundscape.
+Each level of Tetris Effect is based on a different musical track, with the rhythm represented by how swiftly the blocks fall.
+As the music track progresses, you must react to the changing tempo, changing how quickly you place each tetromino to keep up with the music.
+It’s not just a case of keeping pace, though, as the beat reacts to every tetromino movement and placement, layering new elements to the soundscape.

 And so concludes our collection of digital worlds that you can have beamed into your gelatinous eye spheres via the glorious medium of VR games.
 You can also check out the best VR horror games if you’re after something spookier.
-If you feel screens are a bit yesteryear now you’ve discovered VR well… we don’t blame you.
+If you feel screens are a bit yesteryear now you’ve discovered VR, well, we don’t blame you.
 Viva la VR!